spring-attic/bomr/README.md

 ## Building

-Bomr requires Java 8 and is built with Maven:
+Bomr requires Java 8 and is built with Gradle:

 ```
-./mvnw clean package
+./gradlew clean build
 ```

 ## Running